Spinning and Weaving with Nettle Fibre — the Urban Spinning Fibre

 I like that he is using nettle fibres.
 One of my books has pictures of a Coast-Salish woman thigh spinning nettle fibres for fishing nets.
 10 years ago, I tried to harvest nettles for fibre.
 I retted them too long and they disintegrated.
 Then I switched my focus to linen.
 There is a lot more written about linen fibre, spinning and weaving.
 This has piqued my interest.
 I am looking at the nettles growing beside Eholt Creek in a new light this morning.

-Nettle leaves are harvested for a mineral rich tea, for a spring tonic.
-Early Spring leaves are a spinach like vegetable — usually able to be harvested before you plant your garden.
-They are a great addition to compost tea — adding lots of rich trace minerals to you plants.
+Nettle leaves are harvested for a mineral-rich tea, for a spring tonic.
+Early Spring leaves are a spinach-like vegetable — usually able to be harvested before you plant your garden.
+They are a great addition to compost tea — adding lots of rich trace minerals to your plants.
 They are also good as a foliar feed for leafy plants.

 Comb or Card the fibre and spin it wet like linen.
-Weave it into cloth and make your nettle shirt.
-It will last much longer than cotton, because the fibres are long.
+Weave it into a cloth and make your nettle shirt.
+It will last much longer than cotton because the fibres are long.
 Amazing.

 Here’s the book from Amazon:

 Through the Eye of a Needle: The True Story of a Man Who Went Searching for Meaning – and Ended Up Making His Y-fronts

 Have you spun nettle fibre?
 Do you have any tips for our readers?
 What do you think about the connection between clothing, ethics and spirituality?
 Have you explored this intersection in your own journey?
 Leave a comment.